This history of Kingsland has been developed from the following works:

 - Listed Buildings in Kingsland

 We are indebted to many others who have provided input into this history – and further contributions are always welcome.
+General online resources for research on Kingsland are listed at the bottom of this page.

 Below are documents of historical interest.
 If you have any others we can add please contact us via the Contact Us page.
 As usual, please get permission from the lender before reproducing any of these documents elsewhere.
 Many thanks.

 This was typed up from the original documents and lent by Malcolm Sampson.
-You can read it by clicking here It includes
+You can read it by clicking here It includes:

 - Transcript of the ‘History of Kingsland’ written by the Rev George Henzel Jobling, rector of Kingsland from 1925-1953.
 This was written in the late 1950s/1960 and the original is reproduced further down the page. (document p2-27)

 - A transcript taken from ‘Village History 1854-1954; Our Village in Living Memory’ written by the WI in 1958, together with bits from the WI scrapbook produced in 1960.
 The originals of these documents are in the Hereford Archive (HARC) in Hereford.
-A guide to the contents in this part of the document
+A guide to the contents in this part of the document is below:

 |Page no. on document||Subjects Covered|